 Prepare for your recovery

 For several weeks after the procedure, you might need to use crutches or a walker, so arrange for them before your surgery.
 Make sure you have a ride home from the hospital and help with everyday tasks, such as cooking, bathing and doing laundry.
-If you live alone, your surgeon's staff or hospital discharge planner can suggest a temporary caretaker.

 To make your home safer and easier to navigate during recovery, consider doing the following: